andyfoster/99BottlesOfOOP/notes/notes.md

 # Book Notes

+(basically just highlights and key points I want to be able to reference later)

 # 1. Rediscovering Simplicity

 When you were new to programming you wrote simple code.
 Although you may not have appreciated it at the time, this was a great strength.
 Since then, you’ve learned new skills, tackled harder problems, and produced increasingly complex solutions.
 Experience has taught you that most code will someday change, and you’ve begun to craft it in anticipation of that day.
 Complexity seems both natural and inevitable.